qkrwnsgh1288/anonymous-vote/README.md

     - Each message consists of yes or no for one
     - If one voter casts a yes vote, it automatically sets no to other messages.
 <br><br>
 - There is currently one vulnerability to this voting system.
-The final voter can check the results before tally through a voting simulation.
+The final voter can check the results before tally through a voting simulation.<br>
 ideas:
     - The final vote must be made available to the proposer only